Frequently Asked Questions

 Short answer: Yes.

-Long answer: We meet the FDA requirements for voluntary labeling of gluten-free products, which means that no gluten-containing ingredients are used at any step of the manufacturing process.
+Long answer: We meet both the FDA and TTB requirements for gluten-free labeling, which means that absolutely NO gluten-containing ingredients are used and that special precautions have been taken to prevent any gluten contamination during the manufacturing process.
 However, we don't (yet) have our own facility, which means that our beer is manufactured in a facility that also handles gluten.

 Once we started experimenting with these grains, however, we discovered an added benefit: they taste great!